Your Community. Your Learning. Your Way.

 Looking for a conference that gives you the perfect balance between high quality, convenience, and fun?

 With six clinical tracks, two practice operations theaters, a veterinary technician track, and sponsor-led workshops; New York Vet has everything you need in a convenient 2-day format!
-Earn up to 16 hours of RACE-approved CE whilst interacting with the leading thinkers, visionaries, and practitioners in small animal medicine.
+Earn up to 16 hours of CE while interacting with the leading thinkers, visionaries, and practitioners in small animal medicine.

 Create your